AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-a-feature-group.md

 >The **Developer** role is sandboxed.
 Add your own User ID under **Audience > Profile > User ID** to test privately.
 To target external users, you need the **Product Release Owner** role.

 ## Step 4: Features {#features}

+Assign the feature flags that will be controlled by this group:

 1. Under the **Features** tab, you see a box for each application you selected.
 2. Add feature flags for each application.